Maximilian Beier: International career

 Beier was a youth international footballer for Germany.
 In March 2024, he was called up for the Germany national team ahead of the friendly matches against France and the Netherlands.

 He was named in Germany's squad for the UEFA Euro 2024.
 On 3 June, he made his senior debut in a friendly match against Ukraine prior to the tournament.
-Beier made one appearance across the tournament, playing 26 minutes after replacing Robert Andrich in a 1-1 draw against Switzerland.
+Beier made one appearance across the tournament, playing 26 minutes after replacing Robert Andrich in a 1–1 draw against Switzerland.
 Germany was knocked out by Spain in the quarter-finals.
+On 21 May 2026, he'd be called up to Germany's final squad ahead of the FIFA World Cup.